South Shore Towing

 THURSDAY

-15 knots.
-Waves 3 to 6 feet subsiding to 1 to 3 feet.
+Waves 3 to 6 feet subsiding to 2 to 4 feet.

 Winds and waves higher in and near thunderstorms.